 Download the infographic: How do ignition interlock devices work?

-When you arrive at your destination and shut of your vehicle, check your Intoxalock to ensure a random retest (also known as rolling retest) isn’t required.
+When you arrive at your destination and shut of your vehicle, check your Intoxalock to ensure a random retest (also known as random retest) isn’t required.
 Even if your car is no longer running, you must take the test to prevent a possible lock out, if it is prompting you for one.

 Submitting a breath sample